antoniomoricca/student_dropout_supervised_prediction/README.md

 # Student Dropout Detection - Supervised Learning Approach
 Applying supervised learning to predict student dropout using neural network and XGBoost.
-It is a binary classification problem with an unbalanced dataset (class 0 --> dropout students, underrepresented, 15% of the total).
+It is a binary classification problem with an imbalanced dataset (class 0 --> dropout students, underrepresented, 15% of the total).

 ## Introduction